tobeneck/genome_in_moeas_study/README.md

 # Code for "Tracing Genome Influence in Multi-Objective Evolutionary Algorithms"

 This repository contains the code for my paper for the GECCO 2025 Workshop [Analysing algorithmic behaviour of optimisation heuristics](https://gecco-2025.sigevo.org/Workshop?itemId=2359) titled "[Tracing Genome Influence in Multi-Objective Evolutionary Algorithms](https://doi.org/10.1145/3712255.3734275)".
 This repository contains the code to generate and evaluate the test data.
+This is also the basis for Chapter 11 of my dissertation.
+Check it out, if you are interested in the topic.

 ## Folder Structure